Parents of teen charged in school shooting to stand trial

 “You’re allowed to be a terrible parent,” McDonald said. “if that’s all this was, we wouldn’t be here.”

-Ethan Crumbley’s counselor at Oxford High School testified earlier Thursday that he told the teen’s parents the morning of the shootings that he believed their son was a threat to himself and needed mental health support.
+Ethan’s counselor testified Thursday that he told the teen’s parents at that meeting that he believed their son was a threat to himself and needed mental health support.

 “I said as soon as possible, today if possible,” Shawn Hopkins said.
 But, he testified, Jennifer Crumbley told him, “Today was not an option because they had to return to work.”